-In accordance with GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, MTA recognized pollution remediation expenses of \$21 and \$21 for the years ended December 31, 2015 and 2014, respectively.
+In accordance with GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, MTA recognized pollution remediation expenses of \$2 and \$4 for the periods ended March 31, 2016 and 2015, respectively.
 The Statement establishes standards for determining when expected pollution remediation outlays should be accrued as a liability or, if appropriate, capitalized.
 An operating expense and corresponding liability, measured at its current value using the expected cash flow method, have been recognized for certain pollution remediation obligations that are no longer able to be capitalized as a component of a capital project.
 Pollution remediation obligations, which are estimates and subject to changes resulting from price increases or reductions, technology, or changes in applicable laws or regulations, occur when any one of the following obligating events takes place: